lingocoder/abi.cli/README.md

     BUILD SUCCESSFUL in 4s
     1 actionable task: 1 executed

-Save that to another file — minus the „`Task`“, „`[DefaultExternal...]`“ and „`BUILD SUCCESSFUL`“ status messages.
+Save that to a file — minus the „`Task`“, „`[DefaultExternal...]`“ and „`BUILD SUCCESSFUL`“ status messages.

-And now, with the list of your library's dependencies and the list of those dependencies' artifact identifiers both saved to a file, you can run an ABI inspection scan on your library's API with the command illustrated above.
+And now, with that generated list of artifact identifiers saved to a file, you can run an ABI inspection scan on your library's API with the command illustrated above.

 ## How To Silence The Logging